arodier/graal/README.md

 To see the other options, use graal --help

 ## Call examples
-All data is retuned in a JSON encoded object, in a ‘Data’ field
+All data is retuned in a JSON encoded object, in a "Data" field

 ### Testing the API